 For me, the most important thing is that the authors we bring to your Book Fair will spend a few days in Belgrade, taking back to their areas impressions of Belgrade and Serbia.
 They are important multipliers.
 Belgrade will become positive-sounding for Germans.
 For the Goethe-Institut, it is very important for the voice that they convey to continue to live and to expand.
 And everything I’ve told you regarding writers also applies to German performers in Bitef and the jazz festival.

 Is that a way for a culture to help Serbia become part of the European Union?

 – Culture frees emotions.
 Here’s an example of how we do it: right now we are organising a series of jazz concerts with artists who perform with your artists – “Dorćol Session”.
 Music doesn’t require translation, as we feel it.
-The film, although it does require translation, can be understood purely on the basis of its images, which fortunately most often express love, hate, fear, betrayal, joy, and other things that we all understand without translation.
+The film, although it does require translation, can be understood purely on the basis of its images, which fortunately most often express love, hate, fear, betrayal, joy, and other things that we all understand without a translation.
 But cultural categories are not categories considered when it comes to European Union accession processes.
 Culture is not the one that will decide on that in any way.

 You just mentioned translation.
 Are you satisfied with the number of German books translated into Serbian?